 We drove to the North End of St. Joe and turned onto Huntoon Road after passing over I-229.
 There’s a parking area for Sun Bridge Conservation Area off Huntoon Road and this is where it all begins.
 Mom and dad have never visited Felix’s Grave during the day, so this was a new experience for them.
 It’s less spooky in the daylight yet the quietness of the deserted forested area maintains that creepy charade.
 After passing through the first gate, it’s about a 1/4 of a mile walk until you reach a second gate.
 Then another 1/4 of a mile walk until you reach the rusted and deteriorating gates of the long abandoned cemetery.
 There’s about 10 headstones left at “Felix’s Grave” and most have fallen off or been pushed off their bases.
 They lay across the ground with weeds threatening to overcome them like tossed away rubbish.

-The Felix-Liliger cemetery (as it is officially called in the city maps) sits high on the bluffs overlooking the Missouri River.
+The Felix-Liliger Cemetery sits high on the bluffs overlooking the Missouri River.
 It’s a beautiful and peaceful location surrounded by trees and undisturbed by urban development.
 This ideal setting makes perfect sense as the location for the small family cemetery.
 Of the dozen graves, dating from the late 1800s to the early 1920s, most of them bear the name Liliger.
-According to city records, Joseph Liliger was a farmer in Buchanan County who immigrated to the United States in 1853 from Germany After living in Baltimore and New Orleans for a few years, he settled in St. Joseph in 1858.
-Joseph first married Mary Stump and they had three children, Frank, Joseph and Rachel.
-His second marriage was to Mary Thomas and they had one son, James.
+According to city records, Joseph Liliger was a farmer in Buchanan County who immigrated to the United States in 1853 from Germany and settled in St. Joseph in 1858.
 It’s sad to think about the neglected graves of this family as the only eerie remembrance of people long forgotten.

 If you take a trip yourself you will notice there is no grave with the name “Felix”.
 Well that’s because the headstone was stolen during the 1980s when vandalism and satanic cult worshiping overran the area.
 Felix’s Grave sits directly above the caves along the Missouri River that became known in the 80s for satanic worship.
 The caves have been long closed off to the public, but that doesn’t mean the dark effects of those events have vanished too.
 The supernatural can leave behind residual energy and no one knows for sure what went on in those caves; if it was serious, or just teenagers fooling around and scaring visitors.